LolexInc/Lolex-Tools/README.md

-# Lolex Tools CopyLeft (c<-)2014-2017 LolexOrg
+﻿# Lolex Tools CopyLeft (c<-)2014-2017 LolexOrg
 # Major Changes are planned!
 We will be back!
-# This is : Lolex-Tools 9.0alpha0patch3
+# This is : Lolex-Tools 9.0alpha0patch3 -> 9.X bug fixes in progress
 # This is a alpha build.
 Do not use for production purposes<br>
 # Highly unstable at the minute
 ## Also ensure you read Logs/README.md for our agreements